Autodesk/maya-usd/plugin/al/MIGRATION_GUIDE.md

 - `AL_usd_ProxyUsdGeomCamera`

-This node works similar as MayaUsd ProxyAccessor but for camera, in ADSK_USDMaya, there is native support of USD camera via the [Ufe::Camera interface](https://github.com/Autodesk/maya-usd/blob/release/v0.27.0/lib/usdUfe/ufe/UsdCamera.h#L30), USD camera (and derived schema cameras) could be interacted like other Maya cameras but with some limitations, for instance when viewing through a USD camera you cannot use the panning, zoom, and dolly.
+This node works similar as MayaUsd ProxyAccessor but for camera, in ADSK_USDMaya, there is native support of USD camera via the [Ufe::Camera interface](https://github.com/Autodesk/maya-usd/blob/release/v0.27.0/lib/usdUfe/ufe/UsdCamera.h#L30) since version [0.18.0](https://help.autodesk.com/view/MAYAUL/2025/ENU/?guid=GUID-985DE87C-E902-49BC-A47D-5699498C4F32), USD camera (and derived schema cameras) could be interacted like other Maya cameras but with some limitations, for instance when viewing through a USD camera you cannot use the panning, zoom, and dolly.

 ### USD Stage Creation